An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 CASH OR PLASTIC?

-The most convenient way to pay en route is through a credit card (or debit card with the same branding).
+The most convenient way to pay is with a credit card.
 MasterCard and Visa are universally used, Discover and American Express are widely accepted.
 This card can also be used before your trip to reserve motel rooms.
+Debit cards work in some cases but not others.

 Gasoline pumps include built-in card readers in all but the most remote locations.
 Even then, cards are generally accepted.
 (Note a special consideration for non-Americans in "Fuel" below.)

-Cards are also universally accepted for food purchases.
-Even a $2 drink-and-snack transaction is best handled this way in most places.
+Cards are universally accepted for food purchases.
+Even a $2 transaction is best handled this way in most places.

 If you are coming from outside North America, check well ahead of time with your bank or card issuer to insure that its card will work in the US.
 New technology is being rolled out at different rates.
-Also make sure you are familiar with fees which can be onerous, on a percentage basis, for small cash transactions.
+And fees can be onerous, on a percentage basis, for small cash transactions.

 In a handful of cases, gift shops or smaller restaurants may not accept cards.
-So having a limited amount of cash on hand--perhaps $100--is a good idea. $20 bills are ideal.
-The next-higher denominations, $50 and $100, should be avoided--along with travelers checks.
-ATMs (Automatic Teller Machines) typically dispense $20s and are widely available at banks, supermarkets, and other locations.
-ATMs are close-by at every suggested nightly stop.
+So having a limited amount of cash--perhaps $100--is a good idea. $20 bills are ideal. $50 and $100 bills should be avoided--along with travelers checks.
+ATMs (Automatic Teller Machines) typically dispense $20s and are widely available at banks, supermarkets, etc. ATMs are close-by at every suggested nightly stop.

 FUEL

-Be aware that many newer gasoline pumps also include a separate hose and nozzle for diesel fuel or E85, a special ethanol fuel.
+Diesel is less available unless the Interstate is nearby.
+Some newer gasoline pumps also include a separate hose and nozzle for diesel or E85, a special ethanol fuel.
 Make sure you've got the right one!

-Fuel is not one of the bigger costs--but you can estimate a fuel budget, and check out places to fill-up en route through the free website www.gasbuddy.com.
-This has traveler-furnished current, or recent, prices.
-A metric conversion calculator for gasoline is at www.easysurf.cc, type in "Metric Conversion" and finally "Driving."
-Both websites are also indexed above.
+Fuel is not one of the bigger costs--but you can estimate a fuel budget, and check out places to fill-up en route through the free website www.gasbuddy.com also indexed above.
+ALL taxes are included in the pump price.

 (Note for non-Americans): Gasoline pumps with card readers are increasingly adding a security feature: "Enter ZIP Code" before allowing a credit card purchase.
 The best solution is to pull up to the pump, and bring the card inside with your picture ID.
 A clerk can run the transaction from there.